 Culturally we stigmatize dependence, championing independence as the goal.
 We envision the rough, impenetrable person, immune to the sorrows of connection, and make them our heroes.
 But independence didn’t propel human development; expansion proceeded from cooperation, pooling resources and accumulating knowledge, gains continued as they passed from one generation to the next.
-Perhaps the negative inferences we cast at dependence is unjustified, weakening our strivings for a flourishing life.
+Perhaps the negative inferences we cast at dependence is unjustified, weakening our striving for a flourishing life.

 Like any characteristic, excess leads to illness.
 Dependence is no different.
 Each relationship must create a complimentary balance of autonomy and dependence to stimulates growth.
 Are partners stronger together or weaker?
 Relationships both strengthen and weaken.
 Some partners accommodate and excuse maladaptive behaviors, protecting against the natural consequences of harmful action.
 When dependence becomes the crutch for life inhibiting action it has failed.
 The connection ruins rather than beautifies.

 Interdependence: Healthy dependence in relationships has a balanced flow, giving both ways.
 Each partner benefits from the relationship and each partner thrives, sharing emotions, joys, and sorrows.
 Vulnerable to the pain of loss but secure in trust in the other.